Return of Capital - Explained

 Partnership refers to a form of business where a minimum of two persons combine assets and do profit-sharing while operating the business.
 Parties formulate a partnership deed, and may find it difficult to calculate return of capital in a partnership agreement.
 The capital account of the partner showcases the interest of a partner in a partnership firm.
 If any cash or assets are offered by a partner, it results in increase in capital account as well as the percentage of profits.
 The interest of partner can be decreased when any amount is withdrawn from the account as well as the losses incurred.
 Any withdrawal that is made up to the capital account amount of the partner is non-taxable and is treated as a return of capital.
 After the partner receives the total capital account balance, any excessive payments are treated as partners income and are taxable on the personal income tax return of the partner.

-References for Return Of Capital
+Academic Research on Return Of Capital